Ordering sampling rules for sequential anomaly identification under sampling constraints

 For each $i \in \cD$, $n \in \bN$, and $\rho > 0$, we further have

 Since $\nu \in \mathcal{T}$, the first term on the right hand side of \eqref{ttz} is uniformly exponentially decaying for any $\rho \in (0,1]$, by Lemma \ref{lambda_tau}(i).
-It remains to show that there is a $\rho \in (0,1)$, sufficiently small, such that the second term on the right hand side of \eqref{ttz} is uniformly $\mathfrak{p}/2$- polynomially decaying.
-Indeed, since $(p-1) - \mathfrak{p}/2 < -1$, by \eqref{tnn} and \eqref{ttz} we can then conclude that there is a $C>0$, independent of $\nu$, such that \eqref{ndx} holds.\\
+It remains to show that there is a $\rho \in (0,1)$, sufficiently small, such that the second term on the right hand side of \eqref{ttz} is uniformly $\mathfrak{p}/2$- polynomially decaying with respect to $m$, and since $(p-1) - \mathfrak{p}/2 < -1$ we will show \eqref{ndx}.